Welcome to UNICEF USA!

 IMMUNIZATION: In Lahore, Pakistan, a 4-year old-girl proudly shows her finger, marked purple to indicate that she has received the polio vaccine from a UNICEF-trained community health worker.
 Though the pandemic hampered vaccination efforts, UNICEF and partners continued to reach 45 percent of children worldwide with basic immunization services so they could look forward to a healthy future. © UNICEF/UN0399458/Bukhari

-Your generous contributions helped improve the lives of millions of children in 2020.
+Your generous contributions helped improve the lives of millions of children over the past year.
 Keep up the good work by signing up for UNICEF USA's monthly giving program.

 Your sustained support allows UNICEF to plan ahead on how best to use that money, ensuring that every dollar donated has maximum impact.
 Establishing a recurring monthly gift to UNICEF means that every day you'll know you're doing your part to help UNICEF put children first.